(a note in advance of more Seinfeld-isms to come, very soon…)

 I can hear George now: Your chances of success in this blog are only hurt by you continuing to write it.

-Even with that attractive power of the Opposite seemingly at work, I stayed away.
-Much later, an idea: If I get back into it someday, I’ll do some new material then get out.
+Even with that attractive power of the Opposite apparently boosting my work, I still stayed away.
+Then, later, an idea: If I get back into it someday, I’ll do some new material then get out.
 Take a bow.
 Cue the curtain drop.

-Not long after, the get-out plan got a good-surprise “Get out!” push.
+Then, much later–nearing the debut of the get-out plan–the plan got a good-surprise “Get out!” push.

 Seinfeld cracking me up over Life itself–for me and for those around me–is what led me to launch this blog-ode to the series on July 5, 2010.
 Five years to the day, that is, coming up here soon.
 The final-bow plans came up about a year ago.
 I crafted a Seinfeld-ism “bucket list.”